![]() | |

 |

+Grant Applications are no longer being accepted for the 2009/2010 year.
 POTENTIAL APPLICANTS PLEASE NOTE: If you have never received funding from the APMRF, please submit electronically a Letter of Intent as outlined below.
 This procedure will allow our Scientific Advisory Board to read a brief summary of your proposed research without you having to submit the full grant application.
-Please have this letter addressed to the APMRF Scientific Advisory Board to the Foundation office by February 16, 2008.
-Send the Letter of Intent as an ATTACHMENT to Glen Shepherd, Executive Director: gshepherd@parseghian.org Our SAB will review all Letters of Intent.
-You will be notified by March 30 whether or not the SAB would like for you to submit the full grant application for consideration of funding.
-The full grant applications are due no later than April 30, 2008.
+Please have this letter addressed to the APMRF Scientific Advisory Board to the Foundation office by February 13, 2009.
+Send the Letter of Intent as an ATTACHMENT to Susan McDonald at smcdonald@parseghian.org Our SAB will review all Letters of Intent.
+You will be notified by April 1 whether or not the SAB would like for you to submit the full grant application for consideration of funding.
+The full grant applications are due no later than May 7, 2009.
 The Letter of Intent should not exceed 2 pages of text (12 font single spaced) and must include the following information in this order:

-If you have questions or comments on the Letter of Intent, please call Glen Shepherd at (520) 577-5106 or send him a message via email to: gshepherd@parseghian.org PREVIOUSLY APMRF-FUNDED RESEACHERS: If you have previously been funded by the APMRF and are seeking further funding, please complete and submit the full grant application by April 30, 2008.
-The Ara Parseghian Medical Research Foundation announces an unrestricted request for applications (RFA) directed toward understanding the cause and/or developing a treatment for Niemann-Pick Type C (NPC) disease including NPC variants.
+If you have questions or comments on the Letter of Intent, please contact Peg Romano at (520) 577-5106 or promano@parseghian.org PREVIOUSLY APMRF-FUNDED RESEACHERS: If you are currently funded and/or have been previously funded by the APMRF (at any time in the past) and are seeking funding again, please complete and submit the full grant application by May 7, 2009.
+The Ara Parseghian Medical Research Foundation announces an unrestricted request for applications (RFA) directed toward understanding the cause and/or developing a treatment for Niemann-Pick Type C (NPC) disease.
 NPC is an autosomal recessive neurological storage disease.
 The gene responsible for NPC disease (NPC1) was isolated in 1997, and NPC2 in 2000.
 Yeast, fly, worm, cat and mouse homologues have been identified.
 NPC1 mutant mice are available through Jackson Laboratories and human NPC1 and NPC2 mutant cell lines as well as a small bank of NPC1 human tissues are available.
 Preliminary characterization of the NPC1 gene product suggests that it is a membrane-bound protein involved in vesicular trafficking of sterols, sphingolipids and other metabolites.
-The Foundation will fund meritorious research proposals for up to a two-year period (renewable thereafter), at a maximum of $125,000/year, excluding salary support for the Principal Investigator.
-Investigators new to this field are encouraged to apply for funding.
+The Foundation will fund meritorious research proposals for up to a two-year period (renewable thereafter), at a maximum of $100,000/year, excluding salary support for the Principal Investigator.
 Targeted areas of emphasis include: